New voters breach 2.5-M mark

-CALABARZON and Metro Manila still have the highest number of new registrants at 466,768 and 378,553, respectively.
+Calabarzon and Metro Manila have the highest number of new registrants at 466,768 and 378,553, respectively.
+Central Luzon followed with 295,635 new registrants.

 On the other hand, the Cordillera Administrative Region recorded the lowest number of new voters at 32,552.